lagotto/lagotto/docs/installation.md

 * [Deployment](/docs/deployment) if you are using Lagotto in a production system
 * [Setup](/docs/setup)

-Lagotto is a typical Ruby on Rails web application, using MySQL (or PostgreSQL, see below), Memcached, Redis, Nginx, and Passenger.CouchDB is used to store the data from some external sources, but is not reqquired.
-Lagotto uses Ruby 2.x and Ruby on Rails 4.x.
+Lagotto is a typical Ruby on Rails web application, using MySQL (or PostgreSQL, see below), Memcached, Redis, Nginx, and Passenger.
+Lagotto uses Ruby version 2.2 or higher, and Ruby on Rails 4.x.
 The application has extensive test coverage using [Rspec].

 [Rspec]: http://rspec.info/

 Lagotto is Open Source software licensed with a [MIT License](https://github.com/lagotto/lagotto/blob/master/LICENSE.md), all dependencies (software and libraries) are also Open Source.
 Because of the background workers that talk to external APIs we recommend at least 1 Gb of RAM, and more if you have a large number of works.

 #### Ruby
-Lagotto requires Ruby 2.x.
+Lagotto requires Ruby 2.2 or higher.
 [RVM] and [Rbenv] are Ruby version management tools for installing Ruby, unfortunately they also introduce additional dependencies, making them not the best choices in a production environment.
 The Chef script below installs Ruby 2.2 using a PPA for Ubuntu, this PPA is also recommended for manual installations on Ubuntu.

 [RVM]: http://rvm.io/
 [Rbenv]: https://github.com/sstephenson/rbenv